peasantbird/tp/docs/DeveloperGuide.md

 part of the argument for the previous field.
 We plan to check for misspelled prefixes and prefixes provided as arguments of other fields and warn the user.

-4. Currently, the user is not warned if addresses, names, and house info entries contain only numbers and special symbols.
+4. Currently, the user is not warned if addresses, names, or house info entries contain only numbers and special symbols.
 We plan to expand warnings to include warnings for addresses, names and house info entries containing only non-alphabetical characters.